The Series A Board Deck Has an Evidence Gap — and It's Killing Founder Credibility

 The founder presents the quarterly update.
 Slide 4 shows market size — a $50B TAM headline pulled from an analyst summary.
 Slide 7 shows competitive positioning — a 2x2 matrix with the company in the upper-right quadrant.
 Slide 11 shows pricing — a tier comparison against the two best-known competitors.
 Slide 14 is a forecast that requires a 38% improvement in conversion rate over the next four quarters.

 A board member who used to nod through these slides starts asking questions.
 Where did the TAM number come from?
-What's the actual addressable segment after eligibility filters?
+What is the actual addressable segment after eligibility filters?
 Who else is in the upper-right of that matrix and on what evaluation dimensions?
 The competitors you priced against — were they the actual buyer alternatives in your last 10 lost deals?

 The founder pauses.
 The room shifts.
 The credibility leaks.